CircularRuins/Komorebi/README.md

 <!-- <hr /> -->
 </div>

-Komorebi is not a full-featured, general-purpose RSS reader, it is designed for AI professionals who want to keep pace with:
+**Komorebi isn’t trying to be a general-purpose RSS reader. **\
+Instead, it’s designed for AI professionals who want to keep pace with:
-- The latest industry trends and insights.
+- Evolving industry trends and insights
 - Cutting-edge products and technologies.
-- State-of-the-art research papers.
+- State-of-the-art academic research.

 ## 👋🏻 Getting Started

-Komorebi is a desktop application that supports Windows, macOS and Linux.
+Komorebi is a desktop application that supports Windows and macOS.
 You can [get Komorebi from GitHub releases](https://github.com/CircularRuins/Komorebi/releases).

 > \[!IMPORTANT]
 >